ToVinhKhang/Covid19-Tracker/README.md

 # Covid-19 Tracker
-Demo about using 3 methods (Fetch/AJAX/Axios) to get data from API.
+#### Demo about using 2 methods (Fetch & AJAX) to get data from API.
+#### Total and today data about the situation of the Coronavirus epidemic data around the World.
 <br>

-Total and today data about the situation of the Coronavirus epidemic data around the World.
++ Detail info from each city and weekly chart statistics in Vietnam.
 <br>

-Detail from each city and weekly chart statistics in Vietnam.
++ Dark-Light mode and Responsive.
 <br>

-Dark-Light mode and Responsive
++ Searching name of Countries.
 <br>

 Link API_Global: